Mellanox/libvma/README.txt

 Default value is disabled

 VMA_TCP_TIMESTAMP_OPTION
+If set, enable TCP timestamps for each TCP socket.
 Currently, LWIP is not supporting RTTM and PAWS mechanisms. see RFC1323 for info.
 Use value of 0 to disable.